-Now we fix $J_0$ to identify $\mathbb{R}^{2n+1}$ with $\mathbb{C}^n\times \mathbb{R}$ and compose with an element of $\textrm{Gl}(2n,\mathbb{R})\subset \textrm{Gl}(2n+1,\mathbb{R})$ (again depending smoothly on $x\in M_1$) so that we obtain charts $\varphi_x$ for which the pullback of $J$ at the origin equals $J_0$.
+Now we fix $J_0$ to identify $\mathbb{R}^{2n+1}$ with $\mathbb{C}^n\times \mathbb{R}$ and compose with an element of $\textrm{Gl}(2n,\mathbb{R})\subset \textrm{Gl}(2n+1,\mathbb{R})$ (again depending smoothly on $x\in M_1$), so that we obtain charts $\varphi_x$ for which the pullback of $J$ at the origin equals $J_0$.

-By compactness, we can cover $M$ with a finite number of subsets $M_1,\dots,M_h$ in which the above charts can be constructed.
-In this way we obtain charts centered at every $x\in M$ (we might have more than one chart for each $x\in M$, but that is not relevant) so that the bounds on tensors pulled back from $M$ to the domain of the charts will not depend on $x$ .
+By compactness $M$ can be covered with a finite number of subsets $M_1,\dots,M_h$ in which the above charts can be constructed.
+In this way we obtain charts centred at every $x\in M$ (we might have more than one chart for each $x\in M$, but that is not relevant) so that the bounds on tensors pulled back from $M$ to a ball of fixed radius in the domain of the charts will not depend on $x$.